williamfiset/Algorithms/README.md

 # Contributing

 This repository is contribution friendly :smiley:.
-If you're an algorithms enthusiast (like me!) and want to add or improve an algorithm your contribution is welcome!
+If you're an algorithms enthusiast and want to add or improve an algorithm your contribution is welcome!
 Please be sure to checkout the [Wiki](https://github.com/williamfiset/Algorithms/wiki) for instructions.

 # License